aptoma/silex-extras/README.md

 - `ExtraContextProcessor` for always adding a predefined set of extra fields to log entries
 - `RequestProcessor` for adding client ip, unique request token and username to all entries
+- `MonologGuzzleLogAdapater` for integrating Monolog with Guzzle, to log request times and errors

 Usage is simple: